DPHacks/picow-air/README.md

 ## Getting started
 1. Before plugging any sensor, plug in the board to your computer using the micro USB port
 2. Edit the file ```settings.toml``` to include your WiFi SSID and Password.
 3. Unplug/power off the board and connect the PMS5003 sensor and any other sensors.
-It's best practive to only connect/disconnect sensors while the board is powered off to avoid shorts.
+It's best practice to only connect/disconnect sensors while the board is powered off to avoid shorts.

 ## Recommended Sensors
 To take full advantage of the Pico W Air board, you should plug in a PMS5003 PM Sensor.
 The whole point of the Pico W Air board is to monitor ar quality in your home or outside.